davidjguru/the-russian-llulaby/content/blog/drupal-migrations-four-debugging-migrations.md

 type: "post"
 ---

 The Drupal migrations, despite their linearity in terms of definitions, contain a lot of inherited complexity.
-The reason is very intuitive: although the Migrate API is a supersystem that offers a very simple "interface" of interactions for the user-developer who wants to build migration processes, in reality several subsystems work by interacting with each other throughout a migration process: Entities, Database, Plugins...
+The reason is very intuitive: although the Migrate API is a supersystem that offers a very simple "interface" of interactions for the user-developer who wants to build migration processes, in reality several subsystems work by interacting with each other throughout a migration process: Entities, Database, Plugins...There are a lot of classes involved in even the simplest migration process.
+If we add the irrefutable fact that a migration will tend to generate errors in many cases until it has been refined, it's clear then that one of our first needs will be to learn...how to debug migrations.

 --------------------------------------------------------------------------------------